 The color scheme of popular brands like Facebook, YouTube, and Netflix was created to register them in the audience’s minds.
 These color schemes have played a major role in growing these brands.
-Every brand has a little story behind the colors in their brand identity.
+Every brand has a little story behind the colors in its brand identity.

 Following are some of our favorite ones:

 Google – The iconic logo of the world’s most used search engine has become a synonym for the internet.
-The simple design uses the three primary colors to create a multicolor brand identity.
+The simple design uses three primary colors to create a multicolor brand identity.
 But Google added the green color to send the message that they are fun, innovative, and not bound by rules.

 Starbucks – When you see the Starbucks logo, you think of something calm, positive, and relaxing.
 The combination of deep green with white was a careful selection of colors to provoke these emotions in customers.